Diffuse galaxy cluster emission at 168 MHz within the Murchison Widefield Array Epoch of Reionization 0-hour field: Results

 \subsubsection{Abell S1063}

-Abell S1063 (MCXC J2248.7-4431; PSZ1 G349.46-59.90) is a \emph{Hubble} Frontier Fields cluster and features heavy gravitational lensing of the distant optical galaxies \citep[see e.g.][]{dbw+16}.
-The cluster has a redshift of $z=0.3475$ \citep{bsg+04} with mass $M_{\mathrm{YZ,}500} = 11.41^{+0.43}_{-0.44} \times 10^{14}$ M$_\odot$ \citepalias{planck15} and X-ray luminosity $L_{500} = 27.166569 \times 10^{37}$ \si{\watt} \citepalias{pap+11}.
-The cluster is near the Southern edge of the EoR0 field and so is more affected by noise.
-Despite this, above a 50 \si{\milli\jansky\per\beam} level, a diffuse and elongated piece of emission is seen within the cluster.
-Exposure corrected, smoothed \emph{XMM-Newton} data (Obs.
-ID 0504630101, PI Andersson) shows strong X-ray emission coinciding with the 168 \si{\mega\hertz} radio emission though their respective peaks lie offset to one another, with the X-ray peak situated at the position of the BCG (see Fig. \ref{fig:as1063}).
-The X-ray emission can be seen to extend further northeast with the peak of the 168 \si{\mega\hertz} emission occurring in this same direction.
-The BCG, LCRS B224549.3-444744, with redshift $z=0.347110 \pm 0.000250$ \citep{gsb+09} is marked with a square in Fig. \ref{fig:as1063}.
-Note that the MCXC, PSZ1, and ACO catalogues all report different coordinates for the cluster centre, and it is the MCXC coordinates that coincide with the cD, hence the MCXC coordinates are taken as the cluster centre (e.g. in Fig. \ref{fig:as1063}).
-The emission at 168 \si{\mega\hertz} has counterparts in the TGSS and SUMSS surveys.
-The morphology in the TGSS and SUMSS surveys is suggestive of a tailed radio galaxy, with the tail pointing into the cluster centre, however the peak of these TGSS and SUMSS emission does not show an optical ID for such a galaxy.
-The TGSS catalogue reports a source here with flux density $S_{147.5} = 155.5 \pm 16.5$ \si{\milli\jansky} and the SUMSS catalogue has a source with $S_{843} = 29.4 \pm 3.0$ \si{\milli\jansky}.
-However, the source lies in a region where the TGSS ADR1 flux densities are systematically low, and so we do not consider the 147.5 \si{\mega\hertz} flux density here.
-With the EoR0 field, a flux density (with a cut-off threshold of 50 \si{\milli\jansky}) of $S_{168} = 265 \pm 38$ is measured.
-We also obtain an LAS of $\sim$5.5~arcmin and an LLS of $\sim$1670 \si{\kilo\parsec}.
-Taking the ratios of the logarithms of the 843 and 168 \si{\mega\hertz} flux densities yields a spectral index for the source of $\alpha_{168}^{843} = -1.36 \pm 0.11$.
-Due to the difference in resolution, it is likely this is an upper limit, where a not insignificant percentage of the 843 \si{\mega\hertz} integrated flux density may be resolved out.
-This will likely be the case with the TGSS measurement of the source also, though it is hard to be certain with the inherent flux density discrepancy that exists already with the TGSS ADR1 data.
+{Abell S1063 is a \emph{Hubble} Frontier Fields cluster and features heavy gravitational lensing of the distant optical galaxies \citep[see e.g.][]{dbw+16}.} The cluster is near the Southern edge of the EoR0 field and so is more affected by noise.
+Despite this, above a 50~\mjybeam\ level, a diffuse and elongated piece of emission is seen within the cluster.
+Exposure corrected, smoothed XMM-\emph{Newton} data (Obs.
+ID 0504630101, PI Andersson) shows strong X-ray emission coinciding with the 168~MHz radio emission though their respective peaks lie offset from one another, with the X-ray peak situated at the position of the BCG (see Fig.~\ref{fig:as1063}).
+The X-ray emission can be seen to extend further northeast with the peak of the 168~MHz emission occurring in this same direction.
+The BCG, LCRS B224549.3-444744, with redshift {$z=0.34711 \pm 0.00025$} \citep{gsb+09} is marked with a square in Fig.~\ref{fig:as1063}.
+While the EoR0 field 168-MHz data may suggest a radio halo, the higher-resolution ATCA data at 2-GHz reveals the emission to be made up of four individual discrete sources (seen as contours in the left panel of Fig. \ref{fig:as1063}), including the BCG.
+We find that the BCG has $\alpha_{1332}^{2868} = -1.05 \pm 0.03$, and the apparent spectral steepness of the emission is likely due to contribution from this source.
+Despite the discrete sources in the cluster, during the preparation of this paper \footnote{During the three year hiatus since the original submission.} \citet{Xie2020} reported the detection of a radio halo from 325--3000~MHz, though the data presented here are unable to provide a clear detection.